mfalila/Supply_Chain_Analytics/README.md

 # Model Deployment

-Model simplicity s an important consideration in applied machine learning.
+Model simplicity is an important consideration in applied machine learning.
 In practice, compromising model accuracy for model simplicity is common.
-For example, while we achieved better performing model using a deep learning framework, a more simpler model with equally acceptable performance seems to be a better option for our purposes, as simpler models are easier to train and maintain during the model’s life cycle.
+For example, while we achieved better performing model using a deep learning framework, a more simpler model with equally acceptable performance seems to be a better option for our purposes, as simpler a model is easier to train and maintain during the model’s life cycle.

 For these reasons, I selected the logistic regression as a final deployment model.